jsdclxvi/Reforestation/README.md

-## Writing with a broken pencil is pointless.
+## Why did the barber win the race?
+He took a short cut.